Getting Started

 2. Create a new feature branch: Create a new branch for your specific feature or bug fix.
 This keeps your changes isolated.

-git switch -c feature/my-new-feature
+git switch -c feature/new-feature

 4. Push your branch and open a pull request: Push your branch to the remote repository and open a pull request against the dev branch.

-git push -u origin feature/my-new-feature
+git push -u origin feature/new-feature

 This ensures your code is reviewed and tested before being merged into the main development branch.